Automated Benefits Application

 If you consent to use the ABA on the birth registration form, you will be applying for:

 Your child will also be registered for the goods and services tax/harmonized sales tax (GST/HST) credit.

 4. When can I expect my first payment/notice after using the ABA?

-Once the CRA receive your application through the ABA from the participating province/territory, you can expect to receive your first notice/payment within 80 calendar days.
+Once the CRA receives your application through the ABA from the participating province, you can expect to receive your first notice/payment within 80 calendar days.

 5. What if I do not consent?

 If you do not give your consent, the information on the birth registration form will not be sent to the CRA.
 You will have to apply for Canada child benefits by using the Apply for child benefits online service on My Account, or by completing Form RC66, Canada Child Benefits Application .

 6. Which provinces or territories offer this service?

 See Participating provinces and territories for the list of provinces and territories offering this service.